iCollege Support for Instructors

 - Enter the first and last name or campus id of the person you would like to add.

-- Select the TA Full Access role from the role dropdown menu.
+- Select the appropriate role from the role dropdown menu.

 - Select the section you would like to add them to.